Doctor of Ministry

 - All candidates initially have provisional status.
 Candidates must satisfactorily complete all Confirmation of Candidature requirements by the end of their first full time year (or part time equivalent) of candidature to progress to full candidate status.

-- Candidates will be supervised at an affiliated college of the ACT approved to prepare candidates for the PhD.
+- Candidates will be supervised at an affiliated college of the ACT approved to prepare candidates for doctoral courses.

 - Supervisors must be registered as either principal supervisor and /or co-supervisor on the ACT Register of Supervisors.